alifffikri2404/ElectricityRateCalculator-PHP/README.md

 To run this calculator program, you need to have a PHP environment set up:

 1. Clone or download the repository.
-2. Open `index.php` in your PHP-supported server environment (e.g., XAMPP, WAMP).
+2. Open `index.php` in your PHP-supported server environment (e.g. XAMPP or WAMP).
 3. Start the server and access the project via the browser.
 4. Enter the required values (voltage, current, rate) and click 'Calculate'.
 5. View the calculated electricity rates per hour and per day.